 These green soybean pods take time to pop and eat, so they are a fun activity and a nutritious snack rolled into one!
 Edamame also contain fibre (four grams per ½ cup), which is important for preventing constipation and is lacking in many toddlers’ diets.

-Julie Daniluk: Healthy, on-the-go meals kids love This snack is old-school, but toddlers still love celery filled with peanut butter and topped with raisins.
+This snack is old-school, but toddlers still love celery filled with peanut butter and topped with raisins.
 Of course, you could also try a modern remake: hollowed-out cucumbers filled with sunflower butter and dried cherries.
 With either version, kids will get some vegetables, plus a winning combination of protein, fibre and healthy fat.